cohesivedev/dm-forwarder/readme.md

 4. Message arrives for the recipient in their Twitter inbox

 `dm-forwarder` was primarily built to handle HTML contact form message submissions.
-It is is **rate-limited** to only allow 3 submissions within a 30 second window per IP.
+It is **rate-limited** to only allow 3 submissions within a 30 second window per IP.

 ## Setup